saigopalm/Bird_Species_Classification/README.md

 | ResNet-18     |    11M     | Full Image       | 66.3%               |
 | ResNet-18     |    11M     | Cropped (BBox)   | 68.5%               |
 | ResNet-50     |    27M     |  Full Image      | **79.6%**           |

+### Results (on test data)
+- Overall_accuracy (%): 76.13048
+- max_accuracy_class: 133
+- max_accuracy (%): 100.0
+- min_accuracy_class: 101
+- min_accuracy (%)': 16.66667
+Predictions made by ResNet50 (which was submitted) are stored in pred.csv

+### Conclusion
+The highest validation accuracy of 79.6% was achieved using ResNet-50.
+The test set performance (76.13%) closely aligned with validation accuracy, suggesting good generalization.
+Unlike standard image classification tasks where inter-class differences are often large and easily separable (between a bird and a dog), fine-grained visual classification requires distinguishing between categories that exhibit high inter-class similarity and low intra-class variability.
+In such scenarios, the model must go beyond extracting low-level features (edges, color blobs, basic shapes) and instead learn to identify subtle, localized, and discriminative patterns.
+Moreover, each class in this dataset contains only ~30 images, which is insufficient to train a deep network from scratch.
+To address this, transfer learning was employed using pretrained models (ResNet-18 and ResNet-50) as feature extractors, using the representations learned from the large ImageNet dataset.
+While this approach significantly improves convergence and generalization, the limited data and use of relatively standard architectures still constrain the model's ability to fully capture the distinctions required for fine-grained classification, resulting in only moderate performance.